New Figures Show Billionaire Candidates Spending Big, With Little Return

 Don't see the graphic above?
 Click here.

-That massive investment has boosted Bloomberg and Steyer in national and state polls, but not enough break into the quartet of front-runners: former Vice President Joe Biden; former South Bend, Ind., Mayor Pete Buttigieg; Vermont Sen. Bernie Sanders; and Massachusetts Sen. Elizabeth Warren.
+That massive investment has boosted Bloomberg and Steyer in national and state polls, but not enough to break into the quartet of front-runners: former Vice President Joe Biden; former South Bend, Ind., Mayor Pete Buttigieg; Vermont Sen. Bernie Sanders; and Massachusetts Sen. Elizabeth Warren.

 The data from Advertising Analytics was provided to NPR for all ad spending through Monday.
 It doesn't include reserved ad time in the coming weeks, which is expected to crescendo as the first votes draw close.
 But it still captures the massive spending disparities in the field of current candidates.

-The top four candidates are neck-and-neck in polls for the Iowa caucuses, now just over two weeks away on Feb.
+The top four candidates are neck and neck in polls for the Iowa caucuses, now just over two weeks away on Feb.
 3. Steyer has spent the most there, but Buttigieg's fundraising prowess helped him make a major investment in the state.
 Through Monday, he'd spent $8 million on advertising in Iowa, including $5.9 million on broadcast television and $2 million on cable.

 Sanders isn't far behind, with $7.2 million spent in Iowa.
 Warren ($3.9 million) and Biden ($2.9 million) are further back.
-Unite the Country, a superPAC backing Biden, has spent over $2.1 million on his behalf, which combined with his own total makes makes him the beneficiary of the fourth-highest spending.
+Unite the Country, a superPAC backing Biden, has spent over $2.1 million on his behalf, which combined with his own total makes him the beneficiary of the fourth-highest spending.

-Non-profit executive Andrew Yang has actually spent more than Biden and Warren in Iowa, with $5 million in the state on TV and digital ads.
+Nonprofit executive Andrew Yang has actually spent more than Biden (when looking at candidate money alone, without superPACs) and Warren in Iowa, with $5 million in the state on TV and digital ads.
 He's also spent $2.2 million on ads in New Hampshire, making him the fourth top-spending candidate there.
 Minnesota Sen. Amy Klobuchar needs a strong showing in Iowa, and she has spent $2.2 million on ads there.

 The first primary state, voting on Feb.
 11., has seen less attention statewide from candidates compared to the first caucus state, with $44.9 million being spent on ads in Iowa compared to $27.7 in New Hampshire.